 After the upgraded extension is installed on your property, you must include it in all Libraries from that point forward.
 A build failure message displays for any libraries that do not include it.

 Beyond that, adding the upgraded extension to your library is the same as adding any other change to a library.

 From the Edit Library screen, you can use the “Add All Changed Resources” button or you can use the “Add a Resource” button and select the upgraded extension on its own.

 It is possible for extension developers to add new configuration items to their extension views in order to enable new functionality.
 If you see build failures after upgrading to a new extension version - and you have isolated to build failures to that extension - then the first thing to do is go to the extension’s Configure page and be sure to Save (even if you didn’t change anything).
 Then add the new change to your library and try to build again.

-After you have added the extension upgrade to your library, you can follow the steps outlined in Approval Workflow to publish your library through to Production.
+After you have added the extension upgrade to your library, you can follow the steps outlined in publishing flow to publish your library through to Production.